1971 NCAA lacrosse tournament: Qualification

-Tournament overview
+Overview

 The Cornell Big Red, who posted a 13–1 record during the season, were led by coach Richard M. Moran and star players Bob Rule, John Burnap, Bob Shaw, and Alan Rimmer, defeated the 9-3 Maryland Terrapins 12 to 6 in the finals.
 Cornell had won 13 straight games leading up to the title game, losing only their opener by one goal to Virginia.
-Cornell won despite their first team All American goaltender Bob Rule being out with an injury.
+Cornell won despite their first team All American goaltender Bob Rule being out with an injury, he was injured in the quarterfinal game against Brown.
 Backup goaltender Bob Buhmann, who also was the backup ice hockey goaltender to Ken Dryden, started in place of Rule and was credited with 25 saves as the Big Red shut down the Maryland attack.
-Buhmann also ended up as an honorable mention All American that season.
+Buhmann also ended up as an honorable mention All American that season, and all told made 52 saves in this tournament.

 Canadian-born Al Rimmer, the first Canadian born NCAA lacrosse recruit, scored six goals in the finals to lead Cornell.
 Rimmer, from Toronto, had led Cornell with 43 goals and 31 assists for 74 points for the season.
 He ended his career as the all-time Cornell record-holder in career points with 80 goals and 82 assists for 162 points.

-In 1970 in just his second year, Coach Moran’s team was the only squad in the nation to go undefeated with a record of 11-0, but controversy ensued when the USILA named Johns Hopkins, Navy and Virginia as the national champions, while Cornell was voted fifth in the country.
-The next season, after losing in the season opener to Virginia, 10-9, Cornell rattled off 13-straight victories.
-In the semi-finals, Cornell edged Army, 17-16, with Cornell grabbing a 7-4 lead after one period.
+In 1970 in just his second year, Coach Moran's team was the only squad in the nation to go undefeated with a record of 11–0, but controversy ensued when the USILA named Johns Hopkins, Navy and Virginia as the national champions, while Cornell was voted fifth in the country.
+The next season, after losing in the season opener to Virginia, 10–9, Cornell rattled off 13-straight victories.
+In the semi-finals, Cornell edged Army, 17–16, with Cornell grabbing a 7–4 lead after one period.
 Army, led by Tom Cafaro who had seven goals and three assists in the game, battled back and by the third period it became a question of who would get the last goal.
 The lead changed hands twice and the score was tied four times in the final period, before Bob Shaw scored at 12:33 giving Cornell the victory.
 Frank Davis' four goals against Army in the semi-finals ensured Cornell's place in the national championship.
+Cornell had not beaten Army in their previous 15 games.